 Registration at the consulate

 Registering at the Consulate is a step that is not mandatory, however, it is very positive for an expatriate and his family.
 Registration gives the possibility to vote abroad, to receive certain exclusive information, and also to be registered in the security plan of the Embassy.
 It is carried out very quickly and has a validity of 5 years, for you and your family.

 Once again, there are several options: either your company takes care of finding you a roof over your head, or they provide you with a budget to respect for a rental, or you take care of finding a housing according to your budget and your desires.

-A real estate agency will help you and find the accommodation that suits you, whether you are alone or with your family.
+A real estate agent will help you and find the accommodation that suits you, whether you are alone or with your family.
 The professional accompaniment of the agents and the direct contact between Francophones and Thais is accompanied by a factual knowledge of the field and the local real estate market.
-In addition, the help of a local professional will help you find the neighbourhood that suits you and your family.
+In addition, the help of a local professional will help you find a neighborhood that suits you and your family.

 If you are a young single professional, not too much to take, except maybe a pet?
-But if you are a father or mother of young children, they will not forgive you if you leave without their favourite toys … A tip: take the problem hard in advance!
-If you need to use a container, the travel time can be long … So, plan the shot so you do not have any unpleasant surprises.
+But if you are a father or mother of young children, they will not forgive you if you leave without their favorite toys … A tip: take the problem hard in advance!
+If you need to use a container, the travel time can belong … So, plan the shot so you do not have any unpleasant surprises.

 SIAM RELOCATION is an international moving specialist, you will be able to count on a reactive, multi-lingual, available and reliable team that will offer you customized services according to your needs and constraints by explaining all the necessary steps.

 Thailand has many options for your children to receive a quality education.
 If you use a Company for your accommodation, counselors are in contact with many schools in Bangkok and elsewhere, this will allow you to choose with the help of locals a school that will suit you in terms of pedagogical orientation as well as geographical level.